1ux/DCF77Decode/README.md

 1. copy the library into the project directory.
 2. Include the two headers: #include ".../basic_dcf77.h" and #include ".../DebugProject.h"
-3. If you do not want any error handling, it is sufficient to call the two functions: first receiveDCF77(...) to catch a DCF string and then decodeDCF77(...) to decode the string and write it to a TimeStampDCF77 variable.
+3. If you do not want any error handling it is sufficient to call the two functions: first receiveDCF77(...) to receive a DCF string and then decodeDCF77(...) to decode the string and write it into a TimeStampDCF77 variable.
 4. If something does not work, activate the error output on the serial interface in DebugProject.h by defining the line #define DEBUG_WATCHDOG.

-Here is an example of using the library with a little error handling, without debug output:
+Here is an example of using the library with error handling:

 ```C
 #include "src/basic_dcf77.h"